scikit-learn/enhancement_proposals/slep019/proposal.rst

 Explicitly define Contributions and emphasize the importance of non-code contributions in the Governance structure.

-New core roles and susequent teams will be defined which members will become scikit-learn "Core Contributors": a Contributor will be promoted to a Core Contributor after being proposed by at least one existing Core Contributor.
+New roles and core roles, and susequent teams will be defined.
+Core Team members will become scikit-learn "Core Contributors": a Contributor will be promoted to a Core Contributor after being proposed by at least one existing Core Contributor.
 The proposal must specify which Core Team the Contributor will be part of.
 The promotion will be effective